hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 deployment.apps/mysql created
 ```

-T﻿yping the following command to check the MySQL database deployment state.
+T﻿ype the following command to check the MySQL database deployment state.
 The MySQL Pod should be in *Running* status:

 ```shell
 $ kubectl get all -n mysql